General Information

 4. Why the student failed to achieve the required grade point average.
 Were there, for example, any extenuating circumstances beyond the student’s control.

-5. The names of the student’s academic success coach or faculty members from whom supporting statements may be solicited by the student (undergraduate students only).
+5. The names of the student’s advisor or faculty members from whom supporting statements may be solicited by the student (undergraduate students only).

-2. Contact the academic success coach, faculty member, doctors, etc. to discuss the case.
+2. Contact the advisor, faculty member, doctors, etc. to discuss the case.
 Any supporting statements from them must be received by the same deadline.

 Decisions on Suspension/Dismissal appeals by the Associate Dean are final; no further appeals are accepted.